Five Ways to Heal Your Menstrual Cycle

 Decoding Your Period – PERIOD PAIN

 There are many potential root causes of period pain, some more serious than others, and 99% of the time it’s a combination of pathways rather than one or the other (inflammation will be at least a small part of all cycles, for instance).
 At it’s core though, the pain we feel is the uterine muscle beneath the uterine lining contracting and moving, in an attempt to help the uterine lining slough away.
 These spasms are often painful, and as you can imagine, the harder a time the body is having releasing the lining, or the thicker the lining is that needs to be shed (excess oestrogen or low progesterone can do this, for example), the more the muscles contract and spasm to shake off the tissue, and the more we writhe about in unholy agony.
-This is extremely common, though not entirely normal or necessary, and can relate to fairly superficial issues, or deep-seated problems that will take some time to root out and heal.
+This is extremely common, though not entirely normal or necessary, and can relate either to fairly superficial issues, or deep-seated problems that will take some time to root out and heal.

 Stagnation – your pain improves when the blood really starts moving, and you may have a few days of cramping and/or spotting before your bleed really kicks off.
 Blood may be darker (dark red or purplish) at times, and there may be many/large clots moving.